 The rain tends to scare crappies away from the shallow parts of the river.
 They tend to gather in the deeper parts of the water in small schools.
 However, it is interesting to note that anglers have given conflicting experiences about fishing in the rain.
 While some anglers confirm that the rain scares crappies away, others claim they get more bites while fishing in the rain.

 Thinking about these two views, it can be concluded that you cannot confidently predict the behavior of crappies when it rains so it may be worth your while to go fishing for crappies in the rain.
+However, we can assume the chance for crappie to bite during and after rain is lower than a normal day.
 The increase in activity while it rains can be explained this way; when it rains the water will most likely become murky.
 This provides a cover for the crappies.

 Also, the rain stirs up the waters, the current forces larvae, and smaller fish to come out in the open as food for crappies.
 With the murky waters providing cover, crappies will be bolder to swim in search of food.
 However, some schools of crappies are more spooked by the rain.
 So if you discover a location where crappies take more bites during the rain, you know where to go whenever it rains.